DanialArab/Geospatial_Data_Science/My GIS Projects/2. Exploratory Data Analysis on US Wildfires/README.md

 Fig. 2.
 6: Locations of the Texas wildfires from 1992 to 2015

 As shown in Fig. 2.
-6, the east of Texas consistently experienced wildfire during the period of study.
-The wildfire center was shifted towards the Texas center since 2005 (Fig. 2.
-6-14) and the fire was propagated towards the north on around 2011 (Fig. 2.
+6, the east of Texas consistently experienced wildfires since 1992.
+The wildfire center was shifted towards the Texas center in 2005 (Fig. 2.
+6-14) and the fire was propagated towards the north around 2011 (Fig. 2.
 6-20).

 To be more specific, the number of wildfires per class size within each state is discussed next.